awuorm/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML can be described as HTML that gives additional meaning to elements in a webpage, it makes it easier to describe what each element does in a page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+        display:block;
+    1. Always starts an element on a new line.
+    2. Fills up the horizontal space of the page

+        display:inline;
+    1. Elements appear on the same line.
+    2. Elements are subject to the vertical-align property

 3. What are the 4 areas of the box model?
+        1. Content
+        2. Padding
+        3. Border
+        4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+       By default in flex-box , the axis is horizontal unless specified otherwise.

 5. Explain why git is valuable to a team of developers.
+        Git enables for collaboration amongst developers when working on a project.
+It is also a helpful tool to use when a developer wants to go back to a previos version of code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.